 Make sure that the top guide bearings of the sawhead frame clasp the rails.
+It may be necessary to loosen the bolt joints of the guide bearings.

 DANGER!
 RISK OF TILTING.
 CRITICAL STEP OF ASSEMBLY.

 When the sawhead is installed onto the rails, the anti-tip wheels must be fitted to the sawhead frame.